 Unless you strike a deal with your driver (who likely won’t speak English) to wait for you and then take you back, you may have a hard time finding a driver on the hilltop to take you home.
-If that’s the case, you’re only option is to walk 40 minutes or so to the nearest metro station, Ghrmaghele.
+If that’s the case, your only option is to walk 40 minutes or so to the nearest metro station, Ghrmaghele.

 (Actually, there are a couple others roughly an equal distance away, but Ghrmaghele seems to be the easiest to walk to and from.)

 You will have to walk alongside the highway for awhile, but you can use a small forest path over to the side for most of the journey.
 Eventually, turn right on Mukhrani street and head straight through this relatively quiet Tbilisi suburb.
-Walk straight ahead for another 20 minutes or so before you eventually see signs for the metro.
+Then walk straight ahead for another 20 minutes or so before you eventually see signs for the metro.